traitecoevo/traits.build/tests/testthat/examples/Test_2023_1/README.md

 This dataset is for testing the following, for wide datasets:
 - Dataset-level and trait-level input of `basis_of_record`, `life_stage`, `entity_type`, `value_type`, `basis_of_value`, `measurement_remarks`, `collection_date` and `replicates`
 - `replicates` in numeric format
-- Units are correctly converted to the accepted units
+- Units are correctly converted to the accepted units, either from a fixed trait-level value or from a column at the trait level
 - Contexts (correct `link_ids` and `link_vals`; duplicates get collapsed), with and without `find` and `description` values (or NA values), or entered at the trait level as a fixed value or a column (don't think this is possible right now)
 - Methods (methods are unique), including method contexts
 - Locations (latitude and longitude missing)